sirrrich/vex2pdf/README.md

 **Alternative options:**
 - On Linux systems, if the fonts are installed system-wide (typically in `/usr/share/fonts/liberation-sans`), the application will attempt to use them.
-- Set the font path through an environment variable (not implemented yet).
+- Set the font path through the `VEX2PDF_FONTS_PATH` environment variable.

 > Note: The Liberation Fonts are licensed under the SIL Open Font License, not MIT.
 Please respect their license terms when using them.
 >